 Plant viruses and disease control in transgenic plants

-Genetic and biochemical analyses are being used to investigate the replication and movement of these viruses and to determine virus-host interactions culminating in disease.
+Genetic and biochemical analyses were used to investigate the replication and movement of these viruses and to determine virus-host interactions culminating in disease.
 Each of the viruses engages in unique host associations during infection, and each virus gene has multiple roles in pathogenesis and mediates different host responses.
 Molecular genetic approaches and cytological studies used to follow infection processes are providing new information about the mechanisms of interactions with host cellular components during infection.

-We have a major effort focused on studies of the plant rhabdoviruses.
+We had a major effort focused on studies of the plant rhabdoviruses.
 SYNV, the model system used for these studies, has a number of characteristics similar to those of rhabdoviruses that cause diseases of invertebrates and vertebrates.
-The rhabdoviruses have bacilliform or bullet-shaped particles consisting of an envelope surrounding an internal nucleocapsid core that contains the negative sense genomic RNA.
-The animal rhabdoviruses replicate in the cytoplasm and the best studied example, vesicular stomatitis virus (VSV) encodes five proteins.
+The rhabdoviruses have bacilliform (bullet-shaped) particles consisting of an envelope surrounding an internal nucleocapsid core that contains the negative sense genomic RNA.
+The animal rhabdoviruses replicate in the cytoplasm and the best studied example, vesicular stomatitis virus (VSV), encodes five proteins.
 However, SYNV differs from VSV by replicating in the nucleus and by encoding a sixth gene that is required for cell-to-cell movement of nucleocapsids.
 Three of the common proteins (designated N, P, and L) form the nucleocapsid core, which has an RNA-dependent-RNA-polymerase (RdRp) activity that functions in transcription of mRNAs and replication of the viral genomic and antigenomic RNAs.
 Virus particles also contain a matrix protein that coils the nucleocapsid and a surface glycoprotein that spans the viral envelope to associate with the matrix protein and the nucleocapsid core.

 Biological properties of the hordeiviruses

-Two distinct gene products encoded by RNAs α and are required for formation of the RdRp that associates with chloroplast outer membrane vesicles to form sites of viral replication.
+Two distinct gene products encoded by RNAs α and ß are required for formation of the RdRp that associates with chloroplast outer membrane vesicles to form sites of viral replication.
 BSMV is distinct from many other viruses in that the coat protein is dispensable for the cell-to-cell and vascular movement functions.
-These functions require each of three proteins encoded in a triple gene block (TGB) on RNAß Our studies have shown that the relative abundance of the TGB proteins is important for cell-to-cell movement and that the levels of the proteins are coordinated by transcription of two subgenomic messenger RNAs and unusual translational mechanisms.
+These functions require each of three proteins encoded in a triple gene block (TGB) on RNAß Our studies showed that the relative abundance of the TGB proteins is important for cell-to-cell movement and that the levels of the proteins are coordinated by transcription of two subgenomic messenger RNAs and unusual translational mechanisms.

-Ectopic expression of various combinations of the TGB proteins is being used to probe their subcellular localization and to provide models for cell to cell movement of a nucleoprotein complex that can be recovered from infected plants.
+Ectopic expression of various combinations of the TGB proteins were being used to probe their subcellular localization and to provide models for cell to cell movement of a nucleoprotein complex that can be recovered from infected plants.
 Pathogenicity functions of the hordeiviruses are mediated by a seventh protein, γb that is translated from a subgenomic mRNA derived from RNAγ.
-The γb protein has N-terminal zinc finger and C-terminal coiled coil motifs whose mutations result in several distinctive disease phenotypes.
+The γb protein has an N-terminal zinc finger and C-terminal coiled coil motifs whose mutations result in several distinctive disease phenotypes.
 RNA binding activities mediated by the zinc finger motif and protein-protein associations of γb are also critical for functions of γb that result in suppression of host silencing defenses.

 Electron micrograph of BSMV virions